Skip to content

 print("but this will be")

-You can also use single line comments with # which will only comment out a single line and ignore the rest of the line.
+For actual comments, use single line comments with #, which will comment out the rest of the line.

 # This is a single line comment